Getting Started

 Compile:

-seen build src/main.seen -o my_project
+seen compile src/main.seen my_project

 ./my_project